 The law against murder He replaced with a law against anger:

-Still talking about people that make one angry or scared, He said: “love your enemies and pray for those who persecute you” (Matthew 5:44).
+Still talking about people that make one angry or scared, He said: “love your enemies and pray for those who persecute you” (Matt 5:44).
 Here Christ lifts the standard exponentially higher by defining even anger is a sin.
 Instead of anger, He requires us to love even our enemies.

 Christ not only replaced the Ten Commandments; he also replaced other Old Testament laws, for instance, God gave to Moses the rule “an eye for an eye, and a tooth for a tooth” (Lev.
 24:20), but now Christ teaches that we should not take revenge:

 “You have heard that it was said, ‘an eye for an eye, and a tooth for a tooth.’
 But I say to you, do not resist an evil person; but whoever slaps you on your right cheek, turn the other to him also.”
-(Matthew 5:38-39)
+(Matt 5:38-39)

 This was also how Christ lived and died.
 Dying on the cross, in incredible pain and suffering, He still had time to think about His enemies: